×

 How We Got Here

 Mike Lee has been trying to unmake Grand Staircase-Escalante for most of his career.
-He's just never had all the pieces in place until now.
+This year he got closer than he ever has, and still came up short.

 In 2017, Trump cut the monument nearly in half.
 862,000 acres, gone.
 Lee had been pushing this for years.